BenjaminShinar/Books-Resources/README.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore Okun Kube fooa SVennam aaaabc
+// cSpell:ignore Okun kube fooa SVennam aaaabc kubelet kubernetes nginx openshift linux redhat -->
--->

 # Books-Resources

-where I store my learning from books, youtube videos, and other sources which don't fit elsewhere.
+where I store my learning from books, YouTube videos, and other sources which don't fit elsewhere.

+## Geneal stuff

 ### FireShip - WebSockets in 100 Seconds & Beyond with Socket.io